LixingCheng/reimagined-palm-tree/proposal.md

 ## Questions to answer for Exercise #2

-1. Name: Give your project proposal a name (and edit the top line of this file) Freshman Pathfinder
+1. Name: Give your project proposal a name (and edit the top line of this file)

+Freshman Pathfinder

 2. Output: Describe the output your program will produce.

 The program will output a list of the class locations with their Google Map locations, ordered in such a way as to minimize total time spent walking.
-Included also will be an estimate (pulled from Google Maps) of the total time required to complete the trip.
+Included also will be an estimate (pulled from Google Maps) of the total walking time required to complete the trip.

 Example Output: